-The following post discusses an automatic LDR controlled emergency lamp circuit problem which was requested to me via email by one of the keen followers of this blog.
+The following post discusses the troubleshooting of an automatic LDR controlled emergency lamp circuit which was requested to me via email by one of the keen followers of this blog.
 Let's learn about the issue and its solution.

 I am following you on your website and I thank you for your valuable contributions as I am a electronic enthusiastic from my childhood.